 When arriving Hon Seo or Hon Dua, you will transfer to a floating raft on the sea.
 You only need to bring swimwear.
 Snorkeling gear and life jacket are prepared for you.
 You should also bring a waterproof bag to carry your phone, wallet and valuable things.
 There is no locker here.

-However, I feel that the coral is no longer beautiful and colorful as before.
-If you want to go scuba diving instead of snorkeling, you will have to pay more, it’s not included in tour fare.
+However, I feel that the coral is no longer as beautiful and colorful as before.
+If you want to go scuba diving instead of snorkeling, you will have to pay more (about 1 million VND ~ $44), it’s not included in the tour fare.

-- Go to Ky Co island by road
+- Go to Ky Co island by mountain road

 You can drive or take a taxi through Thi Nai Bridge, turn left to Highway 19B, and when nearly approaching the welcome gate of FLC Resort, there is a road to the mountain on the right side.
 It is the road leading to Ky Co.